 Salt Lake City, Utah: Piper Archer

-$650.00 per day.
+Program costs are $750.00 per day, plus rental aircraft, (if you do not own your own aircraft.).
 Each client has individual needs, thus, different number of days required to complete their training depending upon previous experience, training and avionics on board.
 Other costs involved are: (If instructor travels to your location) RT airfare for the instructor.
 (Our Instructors take care of their own meals.)
 Client provides a place for our instructor to stay (client makes reservation at a clean and safe hotel they are familiar with) Client provides local ground transportation for our instructor, extra car in family or rental car.
 When training at one of our locations there are no transportation costs for the instructor.
 If you complete your course in less than 10 days, you are not charged for days not utilized.

 A $1,000.00 deposit confirms your position on the schedule.
 The balance is due 10 days prior to the start of your program.
 Payments are not refundable but can be used for rescheduling within 6 months.
-We accept cash, checks, MasterCard, Visa, American Express and Discover.
+We accept cash, checks, MasterCard, Visa, Wire Transfer, Zelle Transfer, American Express and Discover.

 Clients without personal aircraft can rent a variety of aircraft from steam gauge to Glass Panel at many of our locations, call for more information.